deepakhj/cadent/README.md

 time in each of these 3 places.
 So a given read request (especially for "recent-ish" data) will hit all 3.
 Merging them can be a bit of an expensive operation.
 Ideally most reads will eventually end up just hitting the read-cache (which is a smart cache that will get points auto-added as the come in if the metric has been requested before even before writing).

+5. Clustering/Internal messaging.
+The current hashing mechanism is "dumb" in that it does not know about any external cadents running that may be the accumulator portion (which cannot be assumed as we may be dumping to somethin totally different)
+But if it is a "cadent->cadent" transfer there are much better/faster mechanisms to get data across a wire then convertering things back to strings and starting the entire process over again.

 ## Accumulators